eric-from-trainsim/TSRE-TS-Fork-Executable/README.md

           Modified log.txt to include date and timestamp and added prefix "tsre"

-          Modified color for patch and world object selection (was blue, now orange)
+          Modified line weight and color for patch and world object selection (configurable in Settings)

-v0.8.002:
           Exposed static detail level (custom detail level) on signals

           Line height for yellow/grey TDB/TSection now configurable in Settings.txt